muath-ye/api-design-best-practice/README.md

 Because end-points may be needed to changes or updated so you need to design your end-points with a version that appeared in URL.

 ## Result filtering, sorting and searching

+It’s best to keep the base resource URLs as lean as possible.
+Complex result filters, sorting requirements, and advanced searching